-Brian Socolow, Co-Chair of Loeb’s Sports practice, represents athletes, teams, event owners, media companies, equipment manufacturers and others in the sports industry in complex commercial transactions and business disputes.
+Brian Socolow, Co-Chair of Loeb’s Sports practice, represents professional and college athletes, teams, event owners, media companies, equipment manufacturers and others in the sports industry in complex commercial transactions and business disputes.

-Over the past year, Brian has represented several professional athletes in connection with endorsement deals, commercial transactions and investments, and general corporate advice, including NBA basketball players John Wall, Tristan Thompson and Donovan Mitchell, as well as professional golfer Brandon Wu.
+Over the past several years, Brian has represented several professional athletes in connection with endorsement deals, commercial transactions and investments, and general corporate advice, including NBA basketball players John Wall, Tristan Thompson and JR Smith, and professional golfers Rickie Fowler and Brandon Wu.

-Brian has also provided leagues, event owners and media agencies, such as the Electronic Gaming Federation, World Surf League, Tough Mudder, the Ladies Professional Golf Association and AdLarge Media, with strategic counsel in television and radio broadcast agreements, internet distribution and marketing rights arrangements, live event webcasting, exclusive ad partnerships, and sponsorships.
+In addition, Brian has provided leagues, event owners and media agencies with strategic counsel in podcast, television and radio broadcast agreements, internet distribution and marketing rights arrangements, live event webcasting, exclusive ad partnerships and sponsorships.

 I combined my passion for sports with my legal practice, and I look forward to each day and each new challenge helping clients compete in this dynamic industry.

 Brian has a particular depth of experience in the rapidly growing sports technology and data sector.
-He advises manufacturers of wearable devices and other sports technology companies on data collection and use practices, security issues, and licensing matters.
-In addition, Brian has developed a niche in the emerging sports market, helping clients grow their sport and develop their brands.
+He advises manufacturers of wearable devices and other sports technology companies on data collection and use practices, security issues and licensing matters.
+In addition, Brian has developed a niche in the emerging sports market, helping new and developing sports properties in their media, licensing and commercial development.

 Brian serves on the board of directors of the Sports Lawyers Association and regularly comments on sports-related topics as a legal contributor for top-tier media outlets, such as CNN, ESPN Radio and The Wall Street Journal.

 Outside the office, Brian is a drummer and an avid runner.
-He also serves on the advisory board for the New York chapter of Back on My Feet, an organization that combats homelessness through running, and he sits on the commission of the New Castle Recreation and Parks Department.
+He also serves on the advisory board for the New York chapter of Back on My Feet, an organization that combats homelessness through running, and he served as a commissioner of the New Castle Recreation and Parks Commission.

 - 佛吉尼亚大学法学院, 法学博士